 As companions to North Carolina statutes, there are equally protective federal laws that also protect consumers:

 - The Fair Credit Reporting Act (FCRA) protects consumers from mistaken or fraudulent credit reporting.

 - The Truth in Lending Act (TILA) protects citizens from liability for unauthorized credit card charges (identity theft).

-- The Credit Card Accountability, Responsibility and Disclosure Act (CARD Act) governs when and how a credit card companies can increase interests rates and caps fees and penalties credit card companies can charge
+- The Credit Card Accountability, Responsibility, and Disclosure Act (CARD Act) governs when and how credit card companies can increase interests rates and caps fees and penalties credit card companies can charge

-At Ferikes & Bleynat, our Asheville consumer protection practice extends across both state and federal claims.
-We are experienced state and federal consumer protections lawyers and staunch advocates for our clients’ rights.
+At Ferikes Bleynat & Cannon our Asheville consumer protection practice extends across both state and federal claims.
+We are experienced state and federal consumer protection lawyers and staunch advocates for our clients’ rights.
 Some of the matters we handle include:

 - Debt Collection/Defense

 - Identity Theft

 - Credit Reporting Discrepancies